dwyerse/EventPlanner/README.md

 - Invitee that was just added should have value 'pending'

 To view only those attending, you can view the attendee report:
-- Register the invitee just added
+- Register the invitee just added (create a user account with invitee's email, log in as administrator, view event, click edit, then register guest)
 - From event view page, click the 'View Attendee Report' link
 - Details about all attendees are displayed here